Find answers to frequently asked questions about connecting virtually with a Duke urgent care provider.

 - Seasonal allergies

 Yes.
 You must be an established patient at Duke and have a Duke MyChart account.
-If you’re already a patient, but don’t have an account, you can sign up now.
+If you’re already a patient, but don’t have an account, use this link to sign up.

 Duke Virtual Urgent Care can be used by people ages 6 and up.

 Yes.
 Duke Virtual Urgent Care is covered by insurance as an urgent care visit.
-You’ll be responsible for any copayments.
+You will be responsible for any copayments.

-Appointments must be scheduled at least one hour ahead of time through your Duke MyChart account.
+Appointments must be scheduled at least one hour in advance through your Duke MyChart account.

-Antibiotics are effective medications to treat bacterial infections, such as a urinary tract infection or vaginal yeast infection.
+Antibiotics can be prescribed if needed.
+They are effective medications to treat bacterial infections, such as a urinary tract infection or vaginal yeast infection.
 However, most upper respiratory infections are actually caused by viruses.
 Treatment of viruses with antibiotics is ineffective and may put you at risk for significant side effects such as diarrhea, upset stomach, yeast infections and allergic reactions.

 In addition, unnecessary usage of antibiotics can worsen a national problem of antimicrobial resistance which may put you and others at risk for more severe infections in the future.
 Your provider will consider your symptoms and recommend the most appropriate and safest treatment.
 Antibiotics can’t safely treat flu or COVID-like symptoms.